Carbon sequestration: Seaweed farming and algae

-Ocean fertilisation
+Ocean fertilization

 Artificial upwelling

 Artificial upwelling or downwelling is an approach that would change the mixing layers of the ocean.
-Encouraging various ocean layers to mix can move nutrients and dissolved gases around, offering avenues for geoengineering.
-Mixing may be achieved by placing large vertical pipes in the oceans to pump nutrient rich water to the surface, triggering blooms of algae, which store carbon when they grow and export carbon when they die.
+Encouraging various ocean layers to mix can move nutrients and dissolved gases around.
+Mixing may be achieved by placing large vertical pipes in the oceans to pump nutrient-rich water to the surface, triggering blooms of algae, which store carbon when they grow and export carbon when they die.
 This produces results somewhat similar to iron fertilization.
 One side-effect is a short-term rise in CO_{2}, which limits its attractiveness.

 Mixing layers involve transporting the denser and colder deep ocean water to the surface mixed layer.
 As the ocean temperature decreases with depth, more carbon dioxide and other compounds are able to dissolve in the deeper layers.
 This can be induced by reversing the oceanic carbon cycle through the use of large vertical pipes serving as ocean pumps, or a mixer array.
 When the nutrient rich deep ocean water is moved to the surface, algae bloom occurs, resulting in a decrease in carbon dioxide due to carbon intake from phytoplankton and other photosynthetic eukaryotic organisms.
 The transfer of heat between the layers will also cause seawater from the mixed layer to sink and absorb more carbon dioxide.
 This method has not gained much traction as algae bloom harms marine ecosystems by blocking sunlight and releasing harmful toxins into the ocean.
 The sudden increase in carbon dioxide on the surface level will also temporarily decrease the pH of the seawater, impairing the growth of coral reefs.
 The production of carbonic acid through the dissolution of carbon dioxide in seawater hinders marine biogenic calcification and causes major disruptions to the oceanic food chain.